Gidget

-Gidget (/ˈɡɪdʒɪt/) is a fictional character created by author Frederick Kohner (based on his teenaged daughter, Kathy) in his 1957 novel, Gidget, the Little Girl with Big Ideas.
-The novel follows the adventures of a teenaged girl and her surfing friends on the beach in Malibu.
+Gidget (/ˈɡɪdʒɪt/) is a fictional character created by author Frederick Kohner (based on his teenage daughter, Kathy) in his 1957 novel, Gidget, the Little Girl with Big Ideas.
+The novel follows the adventures of a teenage girl and her surfing friends on the beach in Malibu.
 The name Gidget is a portmanteau of "girl" and "midget".
 Following the novel's publication, the character appeared in several films, television series, and television movies.

 Novels

 The original Gidget was created by Frederick Kohner in his 1957 novel Gidget, The Little Girl with Big Ideas (reprinted numerous times under the shortened title Gidget, by which it is more widely known), written in the first person and based on the accounts of his daughter Kathy (now Kathy Kohner-Zuckerman) of the surf culture of Malibu Point.
 The novel was published by Putnam.
 Kohner, a prolific screenwriter with one Academy Award nomination, published seven sequels to this novel, five of them original novels: